Home > Mac Data Recovery Tips

 One of the most common appearances you might see is that the external hard drive shows up in Disk Utility but is greyed out in the left sidebar.
 What you can do in this situation?

-Solution 2: Update the disk driver and extension
+Solution 2: Update the disk driver

 Solution 1: Repair this external hard drive with First Aid

-1. Go to Utilities, find Disk Utility and run this program.
+1. Go to Utilities, find Disk Utility, and run this program.

 3. Click First Aid in the top menu of Disk Utility.